Lyleregenwetter/Bike-Bench-Temporary/README.md

 This is the temporary home of the **Bike-Bench** repository (pending official release).

 Bike-Bench provides a standardized environment for evaluating and rendering bicycle frame designs using machine learning models, ergonomic simulations, and geometry-based constraints, and more.
-Bike-Bench suppors a variety of design generation algorithms spanning LLMS, tabular generative models, gradient-based and heuristic optimiziation, and Optimization-Augmented Generative Models
+Bike-Bench suppors a variety of design generation algorithms spanning LLMS, tabular generative models, gradient-based and heuristic optimization, and Optimization-Augmented Generative Models

 ---